TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/Events/FrontendLogin/LoginConfirmedEvent.rst

 LoginConfirmedEvent
 ===================

-A notification when a log in has successfully arrived at the plugin via the view and the controller.
+A notification event when a login has successfully arrived at the plugin via the view and the controller.

 API